pauldmccarthy/fsleyes/userdoc/overview.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-These perspectives simply display a plain orthographic, lightbox, or 3D view, respectively.
+These layouts simply display a plain orthographic, lightbox, or 3D view, respectively.